joelchan/inst126-intro-programming-notes/2b_Variables.md

 ### "Casting" variables to change their type

 So what to do?
-If we really want to make sure that data types are what we expect them to be, we often use "cast" functions.
+If we really want to make sure that data types are what we expect them to be, we can use "cast" functions.
 These are the same name as data types, and they basically "force" a value to become a certain data type.
-You can pass in raw values or variables.
+You can pass in raw values (or "literals") or variables.

 For example:
 ```{code-cell} ipython3